shashank-dewangan/ReactSample/README.md

 New button can add new comment section.

-# Detail
+## Details
-it has other samples e.g.
+It has other sample codes e.g.

-.
-How to add same component multiple times.
+- How to add same component multiple times.

-.
-State sample.
+- State sample.

-.
-Props sample.
+- Props sample.

-.
-Event Handling.
+- Event Handling.